Make an emergency phone call on Apple Watch

 If you don’t want your Apple Watch to automatically start the emergency countdown when you press and hold the side button, turn off Automatic Dialing.
-Open the Apple Watch app on your iPhone, tap My Watch, tap Emergency SOS, then turn off Hold Side Button.
+Open the Settings app on your Apple Watch, tap SOS, tap Hold Side Button, then turn off Hold Side Button.
+(Or open the Apple Watch app on your iPhone, tap My Watch, tap Emergency SOS, then turn off Hold Side Button.)
 You can still make an emergency call with the Emergency SOS slider.

 Cancel an emergency call

-If you started an emergency call by accident, firmly press the display, then tap End Call to cancel.
+If you started an emergency call by accident, tap , then tap End Call to cancel.

 Add an emergency contact